ERMS/Eventbox/README.md

 EventBox is an Open Source Event Registration System(ERS) originally written and designed by Enrique M. Lacambra III and Alkino T. Ko.

-There are lots of ERS that is existing now but what EventBox wants to make is to change the perpective in registering people's events and make it more useful, effective, and interactive.
+There are currently a lot of Event Registration Systems existing in the Internet.
+EventBox tries to stand out from the rest by reinventing people's ways to register their events.
+By creating a useful, interactive, and understandable Event Registration System like the EventBox, it can effectively help organizations advertise their events throughout the world

 EventBox is written in PHP(V 5.3.0), HTML5, CSS3, BOOTSTRAP (V 3.2.0) , JAVASCRIPT and uses MySQL (V 5.6) as query language.